How to attend a Croatian wedding

 Bridesmaids are usually the bride’s best friends dressed in beautiful ceremonial dresses of the same color.
-They follow the bride through the day, take care of the ceremony’s flow, entertain guests, and inspire everyone to dance and party.
+They follow the bride through the day, care for the ceremony’s flow, entertain guests, and inspire everyone to dance and party.

 Barjaktar is the groom’s friend, brother, or relative who carries a Croatian flag throughout the day.
 He is always at the front of the crew, waving the flag.
 Barjaktar carries a bottle of rakija or some other hard liquor and offers the drink to guests.
 The barjaktar is the chief entertainer and a very energetic person.

 It is a tradition that the groom’s guests gather at the groom’s home before the ceremony.
 The gathering usually starts around 14:00, sometimes even earlier, and sometimes people start celebrating in the early morning.
 The kum, barjaktar, the groom’s best friends, and the family make a toast and celebrate.

-The groom’s family and friends prepare a lot of tasty traditional Croatian food and drinks.
-There will inevitably be a toast with homemade rakija, a traditional Croatian strong hard liquor that usually contains 50% of alcohol.
-Just be careful and don’t drink too much rakija, because you have the whole day and night in front of you!
-[Read: Rakija, Croatia’s legendary liqueur]
+The groom’s family and friends prepare many tasty traditional Croatian food and drinks.
+There will inevitably be a toast with homemade rakija, a traditional Croatian strong hard liquor that usually contains 50% alcohol.
+Just be careful and don’t drink too much rakija, because you have the whole day and night before you!

 Tamburaši are responsible for the music and entertainment.
-Tamburaši are a Croatian traditional band usually made of 4-6 members who play tamburica, acoustic traditional guitars, a double bass, a button accordion, and other traditional classical instruments.
-The band plays emotional Croatian traditional songs, and everyone sings, celebrates, and gets a bit tipsy.
+Tamburaši are a traditional Croatian band usually made of 4-6 members.
+They play tamburica, acoustic traditional guitars, a double bass, a button accordion, and other traditional classical instruments.
+The band plays emotional Croatian traditional songs.
+Everyone sings, celebrates, and gets a bit tipsy.